Layr-Labs/eigenlayer-contracts/docs/core/AllocationManager.md

  * allocating magnitude to an operator set, and the magnitude becoming slashable.
  * @param operator The operator to set the delay on behalf of.
  * @param delay the allocation delay in blocks
+ * @dev When the delay is set for a newly-registered operator (via the `DelegationManager.registerAsOperator` method),
+ * the delay will take effect immediately, allowing for operators to allocate slashable stake immediately.
+ * Else, the delay will take effect after `ALLOCATION_CONFIGURATION_DELAY` blocks.
  */
 function setAllocationDelay(
     address operator,